casangi/casadocs/docs/tasks/task_imregrid.rst

    **imregrid** task currently finds the nearest input pixel center and interpolates to the output pixel center.

-   .. warning:: **Alert:** No averaging is done in any direction!
+   .. warning:: No averaging is done in any direction!

-   .. warning:: **Alert:** PV images are not supported.
+   .. warning:: PV images are not supported.
 Please first regrid as
       desired the image from which the PV image was generated, and then create the PV image from that regridded image.

    The new coordinate system is defined by the *template* parameter, which can be: